jkstill/sqlrun/README.md

 Bind variables may be used.

+When using sqlplus, the default behavior when disconnecting from the database session is to commit any pending transactions.

+This is not affected by 'SET AUTOCOMMIT OFF', as that is a transaction level control.

+This behavior can be changed in sqlplus by 'SET EXITCOMMIT OFF'.

+The DBD::Oracle documentation says this about disconnect and commit behavior:

+    Disconnects from the Oracle database.
+Any uncommitted changes will be rolled back upon disconnection.
+It's good policy to always explicitly call commit or rollback at some point before disconnecting, rather than relying on the default rollback behavior.

+Unfortunately, that does not seem to be the case.

+When testing with PL/SQL and the `--tx-behavior rollback`, any DML performed in a PL/SQL block is always committed.

+I have spent some time looking into how to change this behavior, but have not yet arrived at a solution.

 If commit or rollback is needed, it should be included in the PL/SQL block.

+Do not depend on `--tx-behavior [commit|rollback]` to control transaction behavior in PL/SQL blocks.

 ## Test Run SELECT only